kieranpotts/devboxes/docs/deploy.md

 1. Login to Vagrant Cloud.

-    Go to https://app.vagrantup.com/kieranpotts/ and choose the box you want to update.
-Click **New Version**.
+    Go to https://app.vagrantup.com/kieranpotts/.
+If you want to update an existing box, choose the box and click **New Version**.
 To add a first version of a brand new box, go to the Dashboard then click **New Vagrant Box**.

 2. Input the new **Version Number**.
 This must be in the format `[0-9]+[.][0-9]+[.][0-9]+`.
 Do not include the "v" prefix.
 Please refer to our [versioning policy](versioning.md) for our Vagrant development boxes.